 Illinois Criminal Defense Attorneys Helping Clients Avoid DUI License Suspension

-At the law offices of Michael T. Norris, Ltd. and John W. Callahan, Ltd., we believe in going for the win.
+At the law offices of John W. Callahan, Ltd., we believe in going for the win.
 Yes, we understand that a first offense of drunk driving comes with a wide range of easy options, such as court supervision.
 The problem with this option is that it still leaves you with a suspended driver's license and a mark on your permanent record.
 We think that you're better off without either of those.
 In a first offense DUI case, we think you're better off with the win.